TNO/knowledge-mapper/README.md

 # Knowledge Mapper

+The Knowledge Mapper makes it easier to share your data in a knowledge base to the TNO Knowledge Engine (TKE) network.
+It maps SQL, SPARQL, and Python classes to the format used by Smart Connectors in a TKE network.
+This allows your knowledge base to be connected to the network using only a single configuration file.

+The mapper also helps if you use other programming and query languages.
-The Knowledge Mapper makes it easier to share data from supported knowledge bases to a knowledge network.
-It also makes it easier to share data from other kinds of knowledge bases, as it takes care of connecting to the knowledge network and registering your knowledge base and knowledge interactions.
+It provides functions that allow you to easily share data to a TKE network.
+The mapper takes care of connecting to the TKE network and helps in registering your knowledge base and knowledge interactions.

 ## Where does it operate?